 4. Talk About Consequences

-Of course, communication is the first and most important step, but consequences are necessary as well.
-The depth of the consequences will likely depend on the age of your child.
-Either way, you’ll probably want to take away internet privileges until your child can prove his or her ability to be responsible.
-A blanket block of the internet is easier for younger children who may not need the internet for schoolwork as often.
+An overall block of the internet is easier for younger children who may not need the internet for schoolwork as often.
 Once your child is in middle school or high school, removing all access to the internet becomes more complicated.
-In these cases, consider family monitoring software on their phones, tablets and laptops as well as supervising their time online.
+In these cases, consider family monitoring software on their phones, tablets and laptops, as well as supervising their time online.
 You can often turn off data and texting on their cell phones as well.

 Unfortunately, for many children, restricting access isn’t enough to truly change behavior.
-For this reason, some parents choose to have their child write a report about cyberbullying as well.
+For this reason, some parents choose to have their child write a report about cyberbullying.
 If you choose this route, ask him or her to provide statistics about how cyberbullying hurts people, how people can combat it, and the importance of accepting people who are different than you.
-You might also consider requiring a bibliography.

-When you’re sure that child cyberbullying will no longer be a problem in your household, you can begin to reintroduce privileges.
+When you’re sure cyberbullying will no longer be a problem your child is engaging in, you can begin to reintroduce privileges.
 Ensure you talk about clear expectations, including acceptable social media and time spent online.

 Check out our downloadable infographic below.